top of page

 First, it’s crucial to understand that there are two types of costs:

-1. Upfront Costs: The initial fee to design and build the website.
-This is a one-off payment (or a series of payments) for the creation of your site.
+1. Upfront Costs: This is the initial fee to design and build the website.
+It’s a one-off payment (or a series of payments) for the creation of your site.

-2. Ongoing Costs: The recurring fees to keep your website live, secure, and up-to-date.
-These are the monthly or annual costs that keep your digital shopfront open.
+2. Ongoing Costs: These are the recurring fees to keep your website live, secure, and up-to-date.
+They are the monthly or annual costs that keep your digital shopfront open.

 Option 1: The DIY Route (The Time & Money Trade-Off)